jacobkap/crimebythenumbers/docs/intro-to-r.md

 ### Loading data

-As we learned above in Section \@ref(setting-the-working-directory) we need to set our working directory to the folder where the data is.
+As we learned above in Section \@ref(setting-the-working-directory), we need to set our working directory to the folder where the data is.
 For my own setup, R is already defaulted to the folder with this data so I do not need to set a working directory.
 For those following along on your own computer, make sure to set your working directory now.

 The `load()` function lets us load data already in the R format.
 These files will end in the extension ".rda" or sometimes ".Rda" or ".RData".
-Since we are telling R to load a specific file we need to have that file name in quotes and include the file extension ".rda".
+Since we are telling R to load a specific file, we need to have that file name in quotes and include the file extension ".rda".
 With R data, the object inside the data already has a name so we don't need to assign (something we will discuss in detail in Section \@ref(assignment)) a name to the data.
 With other forms of data such as .csv files we will need to do that as we'll see in Chapter \@ref(reading-and-writing-data).

 ```r